rhodecode/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 Clone the required repositories
 -------------------------------

-After Nix is set up, clone the RhodeCode Enterprise Community Edition, and RhodeCode VCSServer repositories into the same directory.
+After Nix is set up, clone the RhodeCode Enterprise Community Edition and RhodeCode VCSServer repositories into the same directory.
 To do this, use the following example::